cloudfoundry/postgres-release/docs/acceptance-tests.md

 # Postgres-release Acceptance Tests (PGATS)

-The acceptance tests run several deployment of the postgres-release in order to exercise a variety of scenario:
+The acceptance tests run several deployments of the postgres-release in order to exercise a variety of scenario:
-- Verify that customazible configurations are properly reflected in the PostgreSQL server
+- Verify that customizable configurations are properly reflected in the PostgreSQL server
  - Roles
  - Databases
  - Database extensions